Latest Awards

 Emerson had taken a particularly egregious stance, claiming that the patents had expired, the inventor had passed away, and that no one was entitled to pick up the pieces of patent enforcement.
 This was a direct attack on Marion Armstrong, and she rose to the occasion.
 Marion (and the judge as well) had to learn the entire workings of FM radio technology, and in doing so it was clear to them that Howard did not simply pick through pieces of existing FM radio technology by other inventors.
 His work was truly unique, and the judge's decision aligned with Marion and her attorneys.

 All of the companies except one fell into line quickly after the Emerson suit.
 Winning those legal battles made Marion Armstrong a very wealthy woman, enough so that she could now go after the one remaining holdout . . .
 Motorola.
-In what might have been a move simply to avoid the punishment they knew was coming, brought in quite a number of attorneys to tie Marion up for years in the courts.
+In what might have been a move simply to avoid the punishment they knew was coming, the firm brought in quite a number of attorneys to tie Marion up for years in the courts.

 Putting the Finishing Touches on Howard's Legacy